fortran-gaming/blocktran/README.md

 ## Prereq

 Tetran works on Mac, Linux, Cygwin and Windows Subsystem for Linux.
-Any modern Fortran compiler (including Flang with CMake &gt;= 3.10) should work.
+Any modern Fortran compiler (including Flang with CMake &ge; 3.10) should work.

 Note: Gfortran 8.1 has a bug with Ncurses that yields immediate segfaults, on Linux and Mac.
 Any other version of Gfortran from 4.8 onward workds.